Hutt Valley campaign: Capture of Te Rauparaha

 Warned that a large war party of Upper Whanganui Māori led by warrior chiefs Ngapara and Maketu was on the march down the west coast to reinforce Te Rangihaeata and Te Mamaku, Grey on 18 June extended martial law northwards to Whanganui.
 The reinforcements were reported to have been summoned by Te Rauparaha in a letter that had been sighted by a Whanganui settler.

-Grey gained the agreement of Te Āti Awa chief Wiremu Kīngi, based near Waikanae, that he would block and attack the Upper Whanganui tauas advance if it passed along the coast through his territory.
+Grey gained the agreement of Te Āti Awa chief Wiremu Kīngi Te Rangitāke, based near Waikanae, that he would block and attack the Upper Whanganui tauas advance if it passed along the coast through his territory.
 The Governor then launched a dawn raid on Te Rauparaha's village of Taupo, near present-day Plimmerton, on 23 July, arresting the chief on the basis that he had committed treason by supplying arms, ammunition and provisions to Te Rangihaeata, who was in rebellion against the government.
 Several other chiefs were seized and homes in surrounding villages searched for weapons and ammunition.
 When news of the arrests reached Te Rangihaeata, a rescue attempt by 50 warriors was mounted but easily driven off.
 Grey's prisoners were transferred to HMS Calliope, which sailed to Auckland, and they were detained without charge as prisoners of war for ten months.
 Te Rauparaha remained under detention in Auckland until 1848.